Pre-commit

 - id: check-added-large-files

-the file structure is very simple:
+The file structure is very simple:

 - It starts by listing the repositories where we want to get our pre-commits from, in this case https://github.com/pre-commit/pre-commit-hooks.
 This repository contains a large collection of pre-commit hooks.